 Artwork Scholarship: International Perspectives in Education

-The aim of Artwork Scholarship is to invite debate on, and provide an essential series resource for transnational scholars engaged in analyses of the emergent paradigm of creative research involving the visual, literary and performative arts that advances pedagogical and experimental perspectives, reflective and evaluative assessments, methodological deliberations, and ethical issues and concerns in relation to a host of topic areas in education.
+The aim of Artwork Scholarship is to invite debate on, and provide an essential resource for transnational scholars engaged in creative research involving visual, literary and performative arts.
+Approaches may include arts-based, practice-based, a/r/tography, artistic, research creation and more, and explore pedagogical and experimental perspectives, reflective and evaluative assessments, methodological deliberations, and ethical issues and concerns in relation to a host of topic areas in education.

-Manuscripts will address questions such as: What is artwork scholarship?
+Manuscripts address questions such as: What is artwork scholarship?
 How does arts education compare internationally?
-What educational modes and models are widening debates concerning the arts?
+What educational approaches and modes are widening debates concerning the arts?
 How might best practices be adapted transnationally?
-Does arts education facilitate cosmopolitan perspectives and contribute to sustainability of the arts at a time of globalization of education?
+Does arts research contribute to sustainability of the arts at a time of globalization of education?

 Advisory Review Board

 Nicholas Houghton, University for the Creative Arts

 Donal O’Donoghue, University of British Columbia

 Victoria Pavlou, Frederick University Cyprus

 Kim Snepvangers, University of New South Wales